 - While the hourly rates of some of these companies can seem low ($75 vs. $200 you’d pay for an expert level consultant), don’t overlook the minimum project size.

 - Some of these companies may be software development companies offering machine learning services and the skillset may not be as specialized.
 So, ensure that there’s a good fit.

-As we discussed in this article, machine learning consulting rates can vary based on several variables including the location of the consultant, the type of help you need, and the expertise level that you’re comfortable with.
+As we discussed in this article, machine learning consulting rates can vary based on several factors including the location of the consultant, the type of help you need, and the expertise level that you’re comfortable with.

 A small implementation project in the United States can cost you approximately $5600 if implemented by a reasonably skilled freelance data scientist or machine learning engineer.
 The price goes up from there if you want more established consultants.
-Agencies that provide machine learning services often have a hard minimum project size and this can start at $5000 at the minimum.
+Agencies that provide machine learning services often have a hard minimum project size and this can start at $5000 at a minimum.

 If you’re stuck with your machine learning projects or need help getting started with your AI initiatives contact us for a no-obligation discovery call.